CLnxn/keys-per-second-tracker/README.md

 * How to run the program:
 ```
+1. Unzip the File
-Open the File and run LnztKps.exe
+2. Open the File and run LnztKps.exe
+3. Enjoy!
 ```

 ## Help